Uberi/University-Notes/PHIL145/PHIL145.md

 An argument is cogent if the conclusion is more likely than all of its other counterexamples.

 The thing about deductive arguments is that since they add no information, we need to start with some information in order to have a deductive argument.
-Most empircal reasoning (reasoning based on experience or obseration) is ampliative.
+Most empirical reasoning (reasoning based on experience or observation) is ampliative.
 This includes most scientific inferences.

 Ampliative arguments have two important properties: